Leralondey/chargehq-enphase/README.md

 # Charge HQ + Enphase + Synology

 This simple script allows your to upload your local Enphase Solar Energy data to Charge HQ application.
 It is an excellent application which allows you to charge your Tesla / EV with your excess solar being generated.
 App doesn't have direct integration with Enphase thus this script comes in handy.
+The script has been adapted to be compatible with Synology platforms that do not support the BC command.
+The BC command has been replaced by the awk command.

 **Charge HQ:** https://chargehq.net